moving-average/moving-average.github.io/founder.markdown

 hero_image: /assets/img/foto_rianne.jpg
 hero_alt: Founder image
-info_title: Why MovingAverage empowers modern education
+hero_image_width: 75%
+info_title: About the Founder
 info_blocks:
+  - title: |
+      - BSc in Medicine (UU)
+      - MSc in Methodology and Statistics (UU)
-  - title: Deep error analysis
+      - PhD in Data Mining (TU/e)Deep error analysis
+    text: |
+      Experience outside academia: 3 years.
+And as independent statistical consultant.
+Lots of supervision and teaching, lead successful collaborations (hospitals, public health, educational domain).

-    text: Rather than just reporting which answers are wrong, our system uncovers patterns in student mistakes and explains why those errors occur.
+      Current: post-doc at TU/e, obtained personal take-off grant (€40K), supervision of 2 PhD candidates, and job searching (academia).Rather than just reporting which answers are wrong, our system uncovers patterns in student mistakes and explains why those errors occur.
-  - title: Actionable insights per student
-    text: Each student receives tailored feedback that highlights recurring misconceptions, helping them focus on what truly needs attention.
-  - title: Support for effective teaching
-    text: Teachers gain a deeper understanding of each learner's challenges, making it easier to offer targeted support and reduce time spent diagnosing errors manually.

 testimonials_title: What it is like to work with us
 testimonials: